 The wind stirs the slender young trees by the river.
 She is gone, leaving nothing but a spreading ripple in the green water.

-He brings his fingers to his mouth, tastes the rich flavor of life and hope on his lips.
+He touches his fingers to his lips, tastes the rich flavor of life and hope on his lips.

-“No one truly wants to be alone, hija del río.
+“No one truly wants to be alone.
 Not even me.”

 Humming a little tune to himself, he puts the river behind him and makes his way back to the bright lights and laughter of the city.